MrBeee/roll_samples/Readme.md

 #### 3	Well File locations

-At the moment, the **well files** are imported using 'absolute paths' instead of 'relative paths'.
-This means that you'll have to update the location of the well files, when using the following examples for the first time:
+Upon loading a Roll project, the **well files** are checked for having a 'relative' well path' (*instead of an 'absolute path'*).
+Upon import of these relative paths are converted to an absolute path, for access to the information in trhe well files.
+When saving the edited project, the well files are included in the project file using a relative path.
+This makes it easier to move the roll project file and its associated well files into a different folder.
+At present two exmple projects are available:

 - Wells-well.roll   (This sample uses wells in the *.well format)
 - Wells-wws.roll  (This sample uses wells in the *.wws format)